 Email Poem |

-Analysis and Comments on PARADOX
+Comments, Analysis, and Meaning on PARADOX

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem PARADOX here.